BUDDYYYYY/Example/README.md

 # example
-just an example for git tool
+Just an example for git tool, I just have a try.